• Skip to primary navigation

 A lot of pressure cooking is used to speed up the process of making stews, beans, or tenderizing meat to the point of falling apart.
 It can be used to soften the apples incredibly quickly.

-Just 10 minutes of pressure cooking with completely soften the apples, but this cooking method has a lot more to offer: caramelizing sugars.
+Just 10 minutes of pressure cooking will completely soften the apples, but this cooking method has a lot more to offer: caramelizing sugars.

 Pressure cookers can cook food at 250°F / 121°C (well above boiling point).
 "In this temperature range, sugars will caramelize, and the Maillard reaction will take place quite nicely."
 (Kenji Lopez, Serious Eats)